<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Types of pressure gauges and how they are used.

-While all pressure gauges are basically designed to monitor and measure the pressure of air, gas and liquid in a process, how they are used depends on the application.
+While all pressure gauges are designed to monitor and measure the pressure of air, gas and liquid in a process, how they are used depends on the application.
 Here’s a quick review.

 Process gauges.
 Process Gauges are designed for use in challenging applications found in process industries like Oil Refineries, Chemical Plants, Wastewater Facilities, Mining and Power Plants.
 They are used when: